Looking for some fun spring art and craft for preschoolers projects? Then keep reading.

 As I said last week when I shared our Spring (flowers) Garden preschool sensory activity, we are longing for Spring to get here.
 To be honest, I would be happy with even single-digit temperatures below zero.

-Continuing with our Spring flowers theme, today I am going to share with you one of J’s preschool activities that I absolutely adore.
+Continuing with our Spring flowers theme, today I am going to share with you one of J’s spring art and craft for preschoolers activities that I absolutely adore.
 I love it so much that I took tons of pics and I am now researching how to preserve it.
 Let’s walk.

 Please note that affiliate links are used below.
 See my Disclosure Policy for more details.

 Once I decided that painting was the activity of the hour, I decided to grab our paints.
 Once I went to the art bin I looked upon the bookshelf and saw 150+ Screen-Free Activities for Kids.
 I went directly to the contents to see if there were any activities/ recipes for paints.
 What caught my attention?
 SHAVING CREAM PAINT!!!!

 Spring Books for Kids

 Feel free to grab the books to add to your spring math preschool activities below on Amazon or your local library.
 If your library doesn’t have any of the suggested books, be sure to get their suggestions!